 For each location, BCFS has setup 250 air-conditioned soft-walled shelters for temporary housing – capable of accommodating up to 14 people each.
 The shelters will act as a transition for people living in the affected areas while rebuilding their homes.
 Meals, shower and restroom facilities, as well as medical facilities and police staff will be available to residents.

-The medical facility setup by BCFS in Port Arthur, Texas is an 18-bed BLU-MED mobile hospital purchased from BLU-MED Response Systems®.
-The 3-shelter medical facility is configured with 8-beds for a patient isolation (using BLU-MED’s negative pressure isolation system, designed to integrate seamlessly into their medical shelters) and 10-beds for providing advanced-level medical care.
-The BLU-MED medical facility provides a safe and clean space for medical care and is equipped with additional areas for reception, triage, administration workspaces, as well as a command and control.
+The medical facility setup by BCFS in Port Arthur, Texas was an 18-bed BLU-MED mobile hospital purchased from BLU-MED Response Systems®.
+The 3-shelter medical facility was configured with 8-beds for a patient isolation (using BLU-MED’s negative pressure isolation system, designed to integrate seamlessly into their medical shelters) and 10-beds for providing advanced-level medical care.
+The BLU-MED medical facility provided a safe and clean space for medical care and was equipped with additional areas for reception, triage, administration workspaces, as well as a command and control.

-The second BLU-MED medical facility deployed in Orange, Texas by BCFS is a 2-shelter medical clinic designed for the same purpose.
+The second BLU-MED medical facility deployed in Orange, Texas by BCFS was a 2-shelter medical clinic designed for the same purpose.